mvertes/yaegi/doc/yaegi-internals/Readme.md

 appearing cyclic, are not, because the conditional branches are mutually exclusives).

 This is not just theoretical.
-For example, forbidding backward jumps is crucial in the design of the Linux [eBPF verifier], in order to let user provided (therefore untrusted) snippets execute in a kernel system privileged environment and guarantee no infinite loops.
+For example, forbidding backward jumps was crucial in the design of the Linux [eBPF verifier], in order to let user provided (therefore untrusted) snippets execute in a kernel system privileged environment and guarantee no infinite loops.